MicrosoftDocs/azure-devops-docs/docs/pipelines/process/variables.md

 #### [Classic](#tab/classic/)
 [!INCLUDE [temp](includes/set-secrets.md)]

-Remapping is done in each task that needs to use the secret as an environment variable.
-If you want to use a secret variable called `mySecret` from a script, use the **Environment** section of the scripting task's input variables.
-Set the environment variable name to `MYSECRET` and the value to `$(mySecret)`.
+Each task that needs to use the secret as an environment variable does remapping.
+If you want to use a secret variable called `mySecret` from a script, use the `Environment` section of the scripting task's input variables.
+Set the environment variable name to `MYSECRET`, and set the value to `$(mySecret)`.

+> [!IMPORTANT]
-**Important:** By default with GitHub repositories, secret variables associated with your pipeline are not made available to pull request builds of forks.
-See [Validate contributions from forks](../repos/github.md#validate-contributions-from-forks).
+> By default with GitHub repositories, secret variables associated with your pipeline aren't made available to pull request builds of forks.
+For more information, see [Validate contributions from forks](../repos/github.md#validate-contributions-from-forks).

 * * *
 ## Share variables across pipelines

-To share variables across multiple pipelines in your project, you should set them using [variable groups](../library/variable-groups.md) under **Library** using the web interface.
-For more information, see [variable groups](../library/variable-groups.md).
+To share variables across multiple pipelines in your project, use the web interface.
+Under **Library**, use [variable groups](../library/variable-groups.md).

 ## Use output variables from tasks

 Some tasks define output variables, which you can consume in downstream steps and jobs within the same stage.
-You can access variables across jobs using [dependencies](expressions.md#dependencies).
+You can access variables across jobs by using [dependencies](expressions.md#dependencies).

 #### [YAML](#tab/yaml/)

-For these examples, assume we have a task called `MyTask` which sets an output variable called `MyVar`.
+For these examples, assume we have a task called `MyTask`, which sets an output variable called `MyVar`.

 ### Use outputs in the same job